atcq9876/golden-square-phase-one/README.md

 # golden-square-phase-one

 This repo contains my solutions to phase one of the Golden Square project on the Makers bootcamp (weeks one and two).
-The objectives I achieved during this project were to:
+The objectives I achieved during this project include:

 - Learn to test-drive programs with multiple classes.
 - Learn to break programs up into classes.